Corn To Be Wild!

 Side or Main Dish:

 From the Tracy’s Kitchen archives, here is a recipe that I first came across in Bon Appétit magazine and it was our Recipe of the Year for 2008.
-I have made this periodically over the years and had forgotten how really good it is.
+I have made this periodically over the years and had forgotten how delicious it is.
 Of course, I had to amp it up with the addition of Pancetta (Pancetta could be one of my all-time favorite ingredients).
-To save some time you can use a bag of frozen sweet corn, but fresh picked summer corn is hard to beat.
+To save some time you can use a bag of frozen sweet corn, but freshly picked summer corn is hard to beat.

-We paired this with a BBQ Tri Tip, an arugula salad and Skillet Corn Bread I made using Hatch Chiles.
+We paired this with a BBQ Tri-Tip, an arugula salad and Skillet Corn Bread I made using Hatch Chiles.
 I think some Strawberry Grand Marnier Fig Jam drizzled over vanilla ice cream would be a perfect end to this meal.
 Late summer deliciousness.
 Enjoy!

 1 1/3 c. orzo